AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-linux.md

 \[VS Code]

 1. Open the `frontend` folder located at xx/AppFlowy/frontend with VS Code.
-2. Go to the Run and Debug tab and then click AF: Clean + Rebuild All for the first time running.
+2. Go to the Run and Debug tab and then click AF-desktop: Clean + Rebuild All for the first time running.

 ![img.png](../../../../.gitbook/assets/launch\_appflowy.png)